East, Temple Owls to visit Pittman, Tulane Green Wave

 New Orleans; Saturday, 4 p.m.
 EST

-The Green Wave are 9-3 in home games.
-Tulane ranks second in the AAC with 25.5 defensive rebounds per game led by Sherese Pittman averaging 5.2.
+The Green Wave have gone 9-3 at home.
+Tulane ranks fourth in the AAC with 13.8 assists per game led by Kendall Sneed averaging 4.3.

-The Owls are 8-5 in conference games.
-Temple scores 65.7 points and has outscored opponents by 1.8 points per game.
+The Owls are 8-5 in AAC play.
+Temple ranks eighth in the AAC with 10.2 offensive rebounds per game led by Jaleesa Molina averaging 2.5.

 Tulane makes 43.6% of its shots from the field this season, which is 2.9 percentage points higher than Temple has allowed to its opponents (40.7%).
-Temple averages 5.9 made 3-pointers per game this season, 0.6 more makes per game than Tulane allows.
+Temple averages 5.9 made 3-pointers per game this season, 0.6 more makes per game than Tulane gives up.

+The Green Wave and Owls square off Saturday for the first time in conference play this season.

-TOP PERFORMERS: Pittman is averaging 13.6 points and 7.1 rebounds for the Green Wave.
-Amira Mabry is averaging 12.2 points and 6.1 rebounds over the last 10 games.
+TOP PERFORMERS: Sneed is averaging 11.2 points, 4.3 assists and 1.7 steals for the Green Wave.
+Pittman is averaging 14.2 points and 7.7 rebounds while shooting 43.0% over the last 10 games.

-Jaleesa Molina is averaging 6.7 points, 6.7 rebounds and 1.5 steals for the Owls.
-Tarriyonna Gary is averaging 2.3 made 3-pointers over the last 10 games.
+East is shooting 36.0% and averaging 13.9 points for the Owls.
+Tarriyonna Gary is averaging 14.4 points over the last 10 games.

 LAST 10 GAMES: Green Wave: 7-3, averaging 68.3 points, 30.5 rebounds, 12.5 assists, 7.5 steals and 3.6 blocks per game while shooting 45.5% from the field.
 Their opponents have averaged 62.8 points per game.